« Previous Page

 To learn more about how the procedure is done, see the topic

 If you have discomfort when taking a deep

 breath or coughing, getting a sputum sample may be uncomfortable.

 You may be able to feel pressure in your airway as the bronchoscope is moved from place to place.
 You may gag or cough.
-If you have general anesthesia, you will feel nothing during the procedure.
 To learn more about how the procedure feels, see the topic Bronchoscopy.

 There is no risk linked

 with collecting a sputum sample at home or at your doctor's office.